skeeto/skeeto.github.com/_posts/2016-10-07-Small-Size-Optimization-in-C.markdown

 * [Understanding Compiler Optimization][optim] (2015)
 * [Optimizing the Emergent Structures of C++][emergent] (2013)

+After writing this article, I saw Nicholas Ormrod's talk, [The strange details of std::string at Facebook][string], which is also highly relevant.

-This year's talk was the one on hybrid data structures.
+Chandler's talk this year was the one on hybrid data structures.
 I'd already been mulling over small-size optimization for months, and the first 5–10 minutes of his talk showed me I was on the right track.
 In his talk he describes LLVM's SmallVector class (among others), which is basically a small-size-optimized version of std::vector, which, due to constraints on iterators under std::move() semantics, can't itself be small-size optimized.

 I picked up a new trick from this talk, which I'll explain in C's terms.
 Suppose I have a dynamically growing buffer "vector" of `long`